 Show that there's a real organisation behind your site.

 Showing that your website is for a legitimate organisation will boost the site's credibility.
 The easiest way to do this is by listing a physical address.
 Other features can also help, such as posting a photo of your offices or listing a membership with the local chamber of commerce.

 TIP: Also include links to social media channels and ensure Google My Business is up to date.

 Guideline #4: Brainiacs “R” us

-Highlight the expertise in your organization and in the content and services you provide.
+Highlight the expertise in your organisation and in the content and services you provide.